 Each worm factory comes with an instruction booklet and DVD.
 These added materials allow even a first time user to start with confidence.
 It includes mineral rock for nutrient supplements as well as a spigot for draining liquids from the trays.

-The worms themselves range in length from one to three-inches and they are as thick as a pencil lead.
+The worms themselves range in length from one to three inches and they are as thick as a pencil lead.
 Their diminutive size is made up for by the appetite that these creatures possess.
 With 250 worms per package, there are plenty of these eating machines to produce vermicompost in no time.

 The key feature of the worms is the castings that they produce.
-This bi-product contains seven times the phosphate, five times the nitrogen, and 11 times the potash than average soil holds.
+This bi-product contains seven times the phosphate, five times the nitrogen, and 11 times the potash that average soil holds.
 The rich compost produced can be used to supplement gardens or yards.

-The best compost bins and tumblers we looked at above cover a wide range of sizes for almost any home.
+The best compost bins and tumblers we looked at the above cover a wide range of sizes for almost any home.
 Their designs range from simple plastic mesh to hardy plastic or wood frames that provide ample air circulation.

 While most products are intended for outdoor use, there are bins and tumblers available that can be used indoors thanks to airtight designs.